swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 }
 ```

 Unnamed capture groups produce unlabeled tuple elements and must be referenced by their position, e.g `match.1`, `match.2`.
+See [StronglyTypedCaptures.md](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md) for more info.

 **TODO: Should we cover more general typed capture behavior from [StronglyTypedCaptures.md](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md) here?
 There is some overlap with the typed capture behavior of the DSL tho, labels are the main thing that are literal specific**